 * All dates are approximate and subject to change by the Department.

-The Department may, at its discretion, and for good cause, grant an extension in time to a hospital submitting trauma data.

 If the Department notifies a hospital that it is required to resubmit data because the submission was rejected or as part of a data verification process, the hospital must submit its data no later than 30 days following the date of the notice to resubmit.